Top ReactJS Interview Questions for Developers

 Conclusion:

 React Hooks revolutionized how we work with functional components by bringing state and lifecycle methods into them.
 They offer a more flexible, cleaner, and reusable approach for writing React components.
-By using hooks like useState
+By using hooks like useState, useEffect, useContext, and useReducer, developers can manage state, side effects, and context in a functional, declarative way without the need for classes.

 Read More